 Julian Hakes’ Wraparound Shoes

-Why are there foot plates on shoes?
+Have you ever asked why there are foot plates on shoes?

 London architect Julian Hakes suggest there’s really no need for them as his organic-looking and very stylish ‘Mojito’ shoe proves.
 The design consists of a single piece that wraps around the wearer’s foot, forming support for the heel and ball in a most elegant way.